erjosito/AzureFunction-PS-LaunchACI/README.md

-# Image Resize Function
+# Powershell Function to launch Azure Container Instance from an Azure Container Registry

-The easiest way to resize images stored in Blob Storage (on Azure); uses [ImageSharp](https://github.com/SixLabors/ImageSharp)
+To launch ACIs in Azure

 ## Quick Deploy to Azure